Shattered Stability - Casus Belli.

 - A heroic example occurs in Yu-Gi-Oh!
-ARC-V, with LID (Group A) taking advantage of the team from Duel Academy (Group B) going to Paradise City (part of A's territory) on a mission to kidnap two Living MacGuffin characters to get footage of B's soldiers attacking participants in the championships for an international card-game tournament (since both Living MacGuffin characters were in the championship arena).
+ARC-V, with LID (Group A) taking advantage of the team from Duel Academy (Group B) going to Paradise City (part of A's territory) on a mission to kidnap two Living MacGuffin characters.
+Group A gets footage of B's soldiers using hyper-advanced Magi Tech weapons to seal the souls of (metaphor for murder) bystanders that get caught in the crossfire.
 The propaganda created from the footage convinces the people of A's home that B is invading, and that they must militarize and fight back.
-The reason why it's a heroic example is because B already has invaded another dimension and committed genocide upon it's inhabitants; it just hasn't moved onto A's home yet, and the people running A want to ensure that their home is capable of defending itself when the need arises.
+The reason why it's a heroic example is because B already has invaded a different dimension and committed genocide upon it's inhabitants; it just hasn't moved onto A's home yet, and the people running A want to ensure that their home is capable of defending itself when the need arises.

 - Tintin The Broken Ear: A Corrupt Corporate Executive encourages Tintin (then working as the aide to a Banana Republic's dictator) to declare war on a neighbouring country.
 Tintin point-blank refuses, so the executive frames him and he's forced to flee the country in a staff car.
 The car is fired upon by the border guards and the incident is then used as an excuse for war.